exegeist/sep-mypy/README.md

 After:
 ![Report.py coverage after](cov-report-after.png)

 NB!
 This 5% increase in coverage is affected by the newly added statements to the functions and relevant "pretty-print" functions that were added to the file.

-#### Martin Oltmann (exegeist on Github)
+#### Martin Oltmann (exegeist on GitHub)

 Test 1: [mypy/test/test_config_parser.py](mypy/test/test_config_parser.py)